MoatLab/IODA-SOSP21-AE/README.md

   ``IOD_2``, ``IOD_3``, ``IODA``, and ``Ideal``)

-- To simplify the evaluation process, we **encourage** you to use our pre-compiled binary files of ``iodaFEMU`` and ``iodaLinux`` to save compilation time.
-We also provide compilation instructions for those interested.
+- To simplify the evaluation process, we **encourage** you to use our pre-compiled Linux kernel bzIImage of ``iodaLinux`` (the default Linux kernel used with ``iodaVM``) to save time.

-- All the experiments were done on ``Emulab D430`` machines, with ``Ubuntu 16.04.1 LTS, GCC: 5.4.0`` and ``Ubuntu 20.04 LTS, GCC: 9.3.0``.
+- All the experiments are done on ``Emulab D430`` nodes, tested under ``Ubuntu 16.04.1 LTS, GCC: 5.4.0`` and ``Ubuntu 20.04 LTS, GCC: 9.3.0`` (recommended).
-  - If you use different servers, please make sure the server has at least 32 cores, 64GB DRAM, and 80GB disk space
+  - If you choose to use other types of servers, please make sure it has at least 32 cores, 64GB DRAM, and 80GB disk space, and better stick to a similar host OS environment as mentioned above.

-- Estimated time to finish all these experiments: ``2 hours``
+- Estimated time to finish all these experiments: ``10-20 hours``

+**To showcase the steps to setup and run IODA experiments, please refer to our screencast at http://XXXX.
+We encourage you to watch the video first before following the detailed instructions below.**

 ### Detailed Steps

 0. Prepare the physical server: Setup an Emulab D430 server, ssh into it.
-If you don't have Emulab access, please let us know on hotcrp and we can help spin up a server under our account and provide you the access.
+If you don't have Emulab/CloudLab access, please let us know on hotcrp and we can help spin up a server under our account and provide you the access.

 1. Prepare the IODA environment

 Clone the repo and download IODA VM image file:

 ```
+mkdir -p ~/git
+cd ~/git
 git clone https://github.com/huaicheng/IODA-SOSP21-AE.git
+ln -s IODA-SOSP21-AE ae
-cd IODA-SOSP21-AE
+cd ae
 export IODA_AE_TOPDIR=$(pwd)
 cd images
 ./download-ioda-vm-image.sh
+cd ${IODA_AE_TOPDIR}
 ```
 At this point directory hierarchy should be like this:

 ```
 ├── README.md                                    # README with detailed instructions
-├── bin
-│   ├── iodaFemuBin                              # Pre-compiled IODA FEMU executable file
-│   └── iodaLinuxBin                             # Pre-compiled IODA Linux kernel image
 ├── images
 │   ├── download-ioda-vm-image.sh
 │   └── ioda.qcow2                               # IODA VM image file